Director: Vittorio De Sica

 The pine cone they kick and chase with rediscovered relish at the end is an ancient Roman symbol of regeneration.

-After all of the shrinking back and shutting down, something suddenly stirs again, as the old pair gambol together in what I want to call winter light.
+After all of the dying back in harsh conditions, something suddenly stirs again, as the old pair gambol together in what I want to call winter light.

 Umberto D. was reissued by CultFilms on Blu-ray on April 24th, 2017.